sauvc/rulebook/rulebook.md

 The challenge will be held in an olympic sized swimming pool.
 There are 4 tasks in the challenge:

-- Object Detection
+- Visual Navigation
 - Target Acquisition
 - Localization
 - Target Reacquisition

-The first task, Object Detection is mandatory and must be completed before attempting any other task.
+The first task, Visual Navigation is mandatory and must be completed before attempting any other task.
 The other tasks can be attempted in any order.
 Surfacing at any point signifies end of mission.

 ![arena](img/arena.jpg)
 <div style="text-align:center"> Figure 1.
 Map of the Arena. </div>